sierdzio/terminalgui/README.md

 easy to link to them (see examples/CMakeLists.txt).
 If you prefer, you can include all the sources in your code, too.
 The license is *extremely* permissive.

+## Linux

+It just works, and looks great (in terminal emulators) - no worries!

+## Windows

+Windows has poor UTF-8 support and poor fonts in default `cmd.exe`.
+Terminal GUI works but looks worse and is more glitchy than on Linux.

+**Recommendation:** use the new Windows Terminal: [link](https://aka.ms/terminal).

+Windows PowerShell also seems to work moderately well.

 ## License